shams-sam/Federated2Fog/README.md

 - Download the data from the drive link provided to access the generated plots.

 ### Misc.
-Also availabe in the drive link (above)  provided:
+Also available in the drive link (above)  provided:
 - Pretrained models
 - Training histories
 - Training logs